jonathanascona/course_guide/README.md

 These presentations are not expected to be high-impact proposals with highly polished slides.
 However, they should be organized and clear as your slides will persuade the class to move with your group's decision.

-You can read more about
+You can read more about [small group presentations](presentations.md) to make sure your team is prepared.

 #### Learning and Training

-Each partner group will provide one 430-120 minute training on the class selected learning topics.
-These presentations should have a hands-on coding activity and be self-contained in a GitHub repo within our [CSE451 GitHub organization](https://github.com/BYUI451).
+Each partner group will provide one 30-120 minute training on the class selected learning topics.
+These presentations should have a hands-on coding activity and be self-contained in a GitHub repo within our [DS 460 GitHub organization](https://github.com/byuibigdata).

 ## Grading

 The grading system's influence on our thinking is a side effect of mass learning and academia.
 We are in a class at an accredited university and will have to manage this side effect. __However, we don’t have to let it control our learning, thinking, or work.
 Discovering and practicing pertinent industry skills should motivate each activity.__

 The class performance is tracked in four areas - __impact, involvement, hours, and understanding__.
-These areas generally map to how you will be valued at your future employer.
+These areas generally map to how you will be valued by your future employer.
 Each area is essential to maximize your perceived performance, but all areas do not need to be exceptional to earn the highest marks in this course or to survive in the industry.

 ### Impact